kfirba/Directo/README.md

 Directo
 =============

 A library to generate AWS Signature V4 and supplement form inputs, for direct upload to Amazon S3.
+Includes a bridge to Laravel as-well.

 Install
 --------